etendosoftware/docs/docs/user-guide/etendo-classic/basic-features/general-setup/application.md

 ### Overview

-In this page, we will explain how to configure dynamic applications from Etendo classic, these are displayed dynamically according to the configuration in Etendo Mobile.
-In addition, it details how to configure access to sub applications and versions according to the role assigned to each user.
+This page explains how to configure dynamic applications from Etendo classic.
+The applications are displayed dynamically according to the configuration in Etendo Mobile.
+In addition, this section provides details about how to configure access to sub applications and versions according to the role assigned to each user.

-In the Dynamic App window, located in General Setup/Application/Dynamic App, you can add the information that will make reference to it.
-In this window, you find the configuration of paths and versions of each subapplication.
+In the Dynamic App window, the user can add information that will make reference to it.
+Also, it is possible to find the configuration of paths and versions of each subapplication.

 When logging into Etendo Mobile, the subapplications are displayed according to these settings.

 !!! info
-    For more information visit the [Etendo Mobile](../../../../user-guide/etendo-mobile/getting-started.md) documentation.
+    For more information visit the [Etendo Mobile user guide](../../../../user-guide/etendo-mobile/getting-started.md).

 ### Header